Bringing home a chinchilla is exciting.

-This question can help you understand if you need to truly give your chinchilla space for a while when you arrive home or if you just need to allow your chinchilla to adapt slowly with soft and light interaction.
+This question can help you understand if you need to give your chinchilla space for a while when you arrive home, or if you just need to allow your chinchilla to adapt slowly with soft and light interaction.

-This is going to help you with getting your chinchilla into the carrying/travel cage and getting your chinchilla in and out of the cage when you are arriving home.
+This is going to help you with getting your chinchilla into the carrying/travel cage and getting your chinchilla in and out of the cage when you arrive home.

 Overall, even if it is an emergency that arises in the first few weeks, you need to know how to hold and pick up your chinchilla.

-You can learn more about this topic about how to get a chinchilla to enjoy being held here.
+You can learn more about how to get a chinchilla to enjoy being held here.

-#4- Will You Be Supplying Me Any Initial Supplies?
+#4: Will You Be Providing Me Any Initial Supplies?

-I do not necessarily mean that you should expect any of the supplies for free from your breeder, but if you know ahead of time what they have on hand or what they sell, it can help you to understand what you need to purchase or order for the house before you arrive home with your chinchilla.
+I do not necessarily mean that you should expect any of the supplies for free from your breeder.
+But if you know ahead of time what they have on hand or what they sell, it can help you to understand what you need to purchase before you arrive home with your chinchilla.

 This is remarkably like the question about understanding your chinchilla’s health history.

-It is not necessarily imperative to ask this question, but it is a huge benefit you get from working with a breeder opposed to a pet store, so I highly recommend asking it.
+It is not necessarily imperative to ask this question, but it is a huge benefit you get from working with a breeder, as opposed to a pet store, so I highly recommend asking it.

 Now, I did not want you to think I forgot the pet-store purchasers reading.

-If this is you, do not worry and simply refer to reading useful and helpful blog posts and ask your pet-store employee as much as possible.
+If this is you, do not worry and simply refer to helpful blog posts, and ask your pet-store employee as much as possible.

-Simply use the search bar in the top right corner to search the topic such as “how to get your chinchilla in and out of the cage,” and the results for my articles will appear.
+Simply use the search bar in the top right corner to search the topic, like “how to get your chinchilla in and out of the cage,” and the results for my articles will appear.

 Now that we have the initial questions out of the way, it is time to move on to the next phase.

-The Safe and Ethical Ride Home with Your Chinchilla
+Ensure A Safe Ride Home With Your Chinchilla

-Also, if possible, avoid heavy jarring or bumpy situations for your chinchilla inside of the chinchilla travel crate.
+Also, if possible, avoid heavy jarring or bumpy situations for your chinchilla inside of its chinchilla travel crate.

-Once you are home, get your chinchilla into their permanent cage and allow them time to adapt to their environment.
+Once you are home, get your chinchilla into its permanent cage and allow it time to adapt to its environment.

-Allowing Your Chinchilla to Get Used To Your Home And Acclimating Your Chinchilla
+Allowing Your Chinchilla To Get Used To Your Home